-Because of the global pandemic, travel guidelines change almost daily.
-Our friends at SafetyWing created a helpful resource that lists containment measures, testing and treatment information, and travel restrictions around the globe.
+Because of the current global situation, travel guidelines have been changing very frequently.
+Our friends at SafetyWing created a website that lists detailed information on travel restrictions around the globe.

 Before doing any serious travel planning, be sure to check the Flatten the Curve website for information on travel restrictions to the Philippines.

 WHAT’S IN BATAD?